The campus community at UVA Wise is representative of — and welcoming to — a variety of cultures and ethnicities.

 Programming & Education

-OCI is also committed to providing education and awareness programs and initiatives for the campus community.
-OCI coordinates the participation of collaborative partners in many events, and we hope that you will participate in one of our numerous events/campaigns that we host every semester.
+The Office for Diversity, Equity & Inclusion is also committed to providing education and awareness programs and initiatives for the campus community.
+The Office for Diversity, Equity & Inclusion coordinates the participation of collaborative partners in many events, and we hope that you will participate in one of our numerous events/campaigns that we host every semester.

 Disability Support Services

 Our philosophy is that the individuals we serve are students first, and their disabilities are secondary.

 We work to assist all qualified students with disabilities in the pursuit of their educational objectives.
 We attempt to coordinate the students’ needs with services and resources available within our college system, and to ensure accessible educational opportunities for students according to their individual needs.
 For more information, contact Whitney Wells, ADA Coordinator, at 276-376-0177 or firstname.lastname@example.org.